-Frustrated with Your Back Pain
+Are You Frustrated with Back Pain?

 The truth is, your back pain most likely comes in waves.
 You experience lower back pain for a few weeks.
 Then you feel fully recovered.
 This cycle repeats over time.
 However, with each new episode the severity of your back pain worsens.
 Also, the length of each episode becomes longer.
 It becomes harder and harder for you to recover.
 You become frustrated.
 Some people seek the elusive magic treatment to make all their back pain go away forever.
-Not finding it only adds to your frustration.
+Not finding it only adds to the frustration.

 Your back pain does not have to be debilitating.
 And instead of your back pain controlling you, you can control your back pain.
 Exercise is a proven way to decrease your chances of having lower back pain.
 It is also a proven way to treat your already painful back.
-There are many different forms of exercise that are helpful.
+Many different forms of exercise are helpful.
 These include strengthening exercise, stretching, yoga, Pilates, and aerobics.
 This article teaches you simple stretches for lower back pain that you can do anytime and anywhere.

 Feel Better with Stretches for Lower Back Pain

 Large studies show strengthening exercises are the best for reducing your chances of back pain.
 However, stretches for lower back pain are also proven to be helpful.
-The best approach is to include both strengthening and stretching exercises in a regular program.
+The best approach is to include strengthening and stretching exercises in a regular program.

 Stretches for Lower Back Pain: The Right Stretches for You

-Stretches for lower back pain should be simple and easy to perform anywhere.
-We recommend daily stretching exercises each morning.
-Stretching takes no more than 10-15 minutes.
-This is a great way to start your day.
-You will feel more flexible, awake, and energetic.
 The 5 stretches that follow are only a few examples.
 There are many more stretches you can do.
 The key is to find the vital few that work best for you.
 Some trial and error is needed.
-If you need some help, contact your physical therapist.
+If you need help, contact your physical therapist.

 Pelvic Tilt

-The pelvic tilt is one of the most basic lower back exercises you can do.
-It helps improve the mobility of each individual joint in your lumbar spine and pelvis.
 Start on your back with your knees bent.
 Place your hands on your pelvis.
 Gently tilt your pelvis towards your head.
-At the same time flatten your low back into the floor or your bed.
+At the same time flatten your lower back into the floor or your bed.
 You will feel your abdominal muscles gently tighten.
 This is a good thing.
 Next, tilt your pelvis in the opposite direction.
 Now your back will arch away from the floor or your bed.

 Start with small and slow movements.
 If you experience pain in either direction, minimize how far you move at first.
 Perform 10 to 20 slow repetitions each day.